Hadramy116/django-angular-boilerplate/README.md

-# Boiler Plate For Angular 1.X and Django(Powered by Webpack2, Docker, Yarn, DRF)
+# Boilerplate For Angular 1.X and Django(Powered by Webpack2, Docker, Yarn, DRF)

 ## Tech Stack
 1. Python3